 Objective: The goal of this study group is to develop a new component derating standard.

 Status: The study has been meeting to discuss the scope and outline potential sources of data for this activity.
 The working group is looking for more participation from VITA members.
 The working groups encourages industry participation and inputs for determining the appropriate derating considerations, specifically what derating levels your company typically uses.
 This would help the working group find consensus derating levels for components that are useful for the industry.

 A new study group has been formed, VITA 57.5 Physical Tools to Aid in FMC+ Development, to define a set of development tools.
 Interested parties are invited to join this study group.

 Objective: The OpenVPX architectural framework standard is a living document that is regularly updated with new profile information and corrections.

-Status: New profiles based on work with Sensors Open Systems Architecture (SOSA) are being developed.
+Status: New profiles based on work with Sensors Open Systems Ar-chitecture (SOSA) are being developed.
+The working group is nearing completion of review for additions, deletions, and changes to the next release.

 Objective: This document describes an open standard for configuration and interconnect within the structure of VITA 66.0 enabling an interface compatible with VITA 46 containing blind mate optical connectors with fixed contacts on the Plug-In Module and floating displacement on the backplane.